-The American Express Business Gold Card is one of the best business cards in the industry.
-Its primarily for business owners who have heavy spend in its bonus categories.
+The American Express Business Gold Card is one of the best business charge cards in the industry for business expenses.
+It is primarily for business owners who have heavy spend within its bonus categories.
 Business owners who want a charge card instead of a revolving credit card will also like this card.

 The Business Gold Card earns 4x Membership Rewards (MR) points on two categories of choice (for the first $150,000 in purchases).
 It also earns 2x points on the remaining categories and one point on all other purchases.